Skip to content

 Stroke & Myocardial Infarction

 The team at Comfort Keepers understand the long-lasting impact a stroke or heart attack can have on an individual or their family.
-Read on to find how we can help.
+Read on to find out how we can help.

-What is it?
+What is a Stroke?

-A stroke is a serious life-threatening medical condition that happens when the blood supply to part of the brain is cut off.
-Strokes are a medical emergency and urgent treatment is essential.
+A stroke is a serious, life-threatening medical condition that happens when the blood supply to part of the brain is cut off.
+Strokes are a medical emergency, and urgent treatment is essential.

 What are the signs of a Stroke?

-The signs and symptoms of a stroke vary from person to person, but usually begin suddenly.
+The signs and symptoms of a stroke vary from person to person but usually begin suddenly.

 As different parts of your brain control different parts of your body, your symptoms will depend on the part of your brain affected and the extent of the damage.